api-platform/core/README.md

         tags:      [ { name: "api.resource" } ]
 ```

-Additionnaly to the default generated `GET` and `PUT` operations, this definition will expose a new `GET` operation for
+Additionally to the default generated `GET` and `PUT` operations, this definition will expose a new `GET` operation for
 the `/products/{id}/custom` URL.
 When this URL is opened, the `AppBundle:Custom:custom` controller is called.

 ### Using a custom `Resource` class